Autek/mystical-forest/project/final/final.md

 </div>
 <figcaption style="text-align: center;">Some more visuals focusing on interesting details of your scene.</figcaption>

 We generated the trees procedurally using L-systems.
-This means they can be easily modified to create different types of trees, or other plants. blablabla @coaguila fill in this part.
+This allows varying trees that share a similar underlaying structure.
+It also allows to "grow" trees and show them in different stages of developpment.
+The code is easily modifiable to produce other plants, like potentially bushes and other types of trees.

 We also added a fog to create a more immersive atmosphere.
 The fog is implemented using a fragment shader that calculates the fog density based on the distance from the camera, and applies it to the scene.
 This gives a sense of depth and mystery to the forest, which is really cool to see.